philrz/super/book/src/super-sql/operators/from.md

 Currently, the headers expression must evaluate to a compile-time constant though this may change to allow dynamic computation in a future version of SuperSQL.
+Each field of this record must either be a string or (to specify a header option appearing multiple times with different values) an array or set of strings.

 #### Expression